How to create a Technical Rider / Stage Plot

 - Share your Stage Plot

 - There are several ways to make your Stage Plot become public.
-Besides printing or downloading it you might consider sharing a generated a Link that displays your Technical Rider with all the entered information.
+Besides printing or downloading it you might consider sharing a generated a Link that displays your Stage Plan with all the entered information.
 In addition, you can also share your final Stage Setup on Facebook or Twitter.
 This will automatically show a screenshot of your plan and link it to an own landing page.
 Please make sure that the entered details contain no private or inappropriate information!

 - Print the Stage Plot